quickwit-oss/quickwit/README.md

 Quickwit is open-source under the GNU Affero General Public License Version 3 - AGPLv3.
 Fundamentally, this means that you are free to use Quickwit for your project, as long as you don't modify Quickwit.
 If you do, you have to make the modifications public.
 We also provide a commercial license for enterprises to provide support and a voice on our roadmap.

-### Can Quickwit be deployed in a Highly Available / Cluster mode?
+### Is is pottible to setup Quickwit for a High Availability (HA)?
-Not the case today, but we have it on the roadmap.
-However, we have distributed search.
+Not today, but HA is on our roadmap.

 ### What is Quickwit's business model?
 Our business model relies on our commercial license.
 There is no plan to become SaaS in the near future.